Today, 9th June, sees the centenary of the death of a Belgian soldier who, for a brief time, had lived in Sevenoaks during the war.

 Also in loving memory of my dear husband, Sergeant Emile Leonard de Coster, 22nd Infantry Belgium Army, killed about 9th June 1919, somewhere in Germany aged 35 years

 No one knows how he died

 No one knows where he lies

-Having previously written about the arrival of Belgian soldiers and refugees in Sevenoaks, I have tried to research this story further.
+Having previously written about the arrival of Belgian soldiers and refugees in Sevenoaks, I researched this story further.
 What emerges is a love story and a tale of one woman’s passion and determination to find out what happened to her husband.

 Frederick Caplen was born in Worthing, Sussex, in 1856 and married Rosina Jane Gunn (1858-1926) in 1880.
 Frederick and Rosina had two children, Frederick Nathaniel (1887-1920) and Rosina Jane (born 1884) and the 1911 census shows the family now living in Sevenoaks High Street, with Frederick senior working as a confectioner and his two children were running their own hairdressing business.

-I can find no mention of Emil de Coster (spellings of his first name vary) in Sevenoaks during the war years and am assuming he arrived, wounded or otherwise, during the early years of the war.
-He married Rosina Caplen early in 1917 and is not mentioned again until a brief report of his death by drowning in 1919.
+However they met, we know that Emil married Rosina Caplen on 31st January 1917 at St Mary, Kippington.
+He is not mentioned again until a brief report of his death by drowning in 1919.
 A full account of the story does not appear until three years later in an article in the Sevenoaks Chronicle on 15th September 1922.

 Entitled Sevenoaks Woman’s Search for Her Husband’s Grave, the article describes how Rosina, now Madame de Coster, had searched for three years for the grave of her husband, who had died while he was serving with the Army of Occupation in Germany.